-Operating costs show a significant increase compared to 2021.
+Operating costs show a significant increase compared to 2022.
 This is explained by several factors:

-- Production costs increased because of the production of the devices sold in 2022. - Research and development costs raised as a result of an increase of the R&D and clinical projects, respectively, managed by Nyxoah LTD and Nyxoah INC, whose costs are charged to Nyxoah SA.
-Research and development costs also include an amount of KEUR 2,022 relating to the development of the Genio system with Cochlear.
-Finally, clinical trial costs in 2022 increased significantly compared to 2021 due to the various clinical trials conducted in Australia, Europe and mainly in the U.S. - Overhead costs increased due to the growth of the Company's activities and its internal projects managed by consultants and members of the organization. - Salary costs increased due to additional recruitment in both the R&D and the G&A department.
-This reflects the expansion of the Company's activities. - Depreciation increased due to the capitalization of IPO costs and the acquisition of equipment to support the manufacturing process of implantable stimulator.
-Some intangible assets started to be amortized as of January 01, 2021. - Capitalization of development costs increased due to clinical trial activities performed in Europe, Australia and in the U.S., and the reinvoicing of costs by the Israeli and American subsidiaries.
+- Production costs increased because of the production of the devices sold in 2023. - Research and development costs decrease as a result of the reduction in clinical activities conducted mainly by Nyxoah INC. These costs are charged to Nyxoah SA. - Overhead costs increased due to the growth of the Company's activities and its internal projects managed by consultants and members of the organization such as the implementation of a new ERP. - Salary costs increased due to additional recruitment in both the R&D and the G&A department.
+This reflects the expansion of the Company's activities. - Depreciation and write-off increased following the write-off of KEUR 3,401 on non-trading inventory.